trixxterzz/spa-comment-backend/README.md

 #### Tools requirements: Docker, configured for public object reading S3 bucket
 1. Run `docker build -t backend .`
 2. In **.env.dev** replace empty strings in fields with your credentials (JWT_KEY - generate your JWT certificate for tokens encription, S3_* variables - fill with your bucket data and credentials)
 3. Run `docker run -p 3000:3000 --env-file .env.dev backend`.
-Now you can check your Docker interface, where new docker image and container should've been created.
+Now you can check your Docker interface, where new docker image and running container should've been created.